 Coating and Rolling the Cider Mill Donut Muffins:

 - In a microwave proof bowl melt the butter on high.
-Stirring ever 30 seconds until the butter is just melted.
+Stirring every 30 seconds until the butter is just melted.

 - In a bowl combine the granulated sugar and cinnamon.
 Whisk to combine well.